Roof leaks and SERVPRO of Osceola County

 This water damage occurred during a Florida thunderstorm and was caused by heavy rainfall, which flooded the entire home.

-Central Florida has been bombarded with thunderstorm almost daily the last several weeks.
-These storms’ lightning and heavy rainfall have caused many of our Florida homes' roof damages and water damages.
-SERVPRO of Osceola County has seen an increase of houses affected this summer, and some of the damages have been catastrophic.
-These emergency tips will assist homeowners and their families in taking the proper actions until SERVPRO of Osceola County arrives.
-By following these Dos and DON’Ts, it will help to reduce the amount of damage and increase the chances of a successful restoration.
+Central Florida has been known to be bombarded with thunderstorms for several weeks at a time.
+Lightning and heavy rainfall have caused many of our Florida homes extensive roof and water damages.
+SERVPRO of Osceola County, have seen increases of houses affected through out the summer months, and some of the damages have been catastrophic.
+These emergency tips will assist homeowners and their families in taking the proper actions until our professional technicians arrive.
+By following these Do's and Don'ts, we can help to reduce the amount of damage and increase the chances of a successful restoration.

 Water Damage from Clean Water (Rain Water)